Inter-processor interrupt: Mechanism

 On IBM PC compatible computers that use the Advanced Programmable Interrupt Controller (APIC), IPI signaling is often performed using the APIC.
 When a CPU wishes to send an interrupt to another CPU, it stores the interrupt vector and the identifier of the target's local APIC in the Interrupt Command Register (ICR) of its own local APIC.
-A message is then sent via the APIC bus to the target's local APIC, which therefore issues a corresponding interrupt to its own CPU.
+A message is then sent via the APIC bus to the target's local APIC, which then issues a corresponding interrupt to its own CPU.

 Examples

 In a multiprocessor system running Microsoft Windows, a processor may interrupt another processor for the following reasons, in addition to the ones listed above: